ourarash/craigslist-emailer/README.md

 [![MIT license](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/ourarash/cgcontact)

-### Automation Script for sending email to Craigslist posts
+### Automation Script for sending an email to each Craigslist post
-Implemented in nodejs using the Selenium module.
 This script searches for a keyword in a craigslist URL, and then automatically sends an email to each poster.
 The body of the email can be set in the options variable.

+Implemented in nodejs using the Selenium module.

 **Disclaimer**: Please Note that this is a research project.
 I am by no means responsible for any usage of this tool.
 Use on your own behalf.
 I’m also not responsible if your  get into any trouble due to extensive use of this tool.